Soforce/vlocity-ex/README.md

 ## <a id="add-products-with-cfg"></a> Add Products to Carts (PostCartsItems) with Configuration (attributes)
 With the postCartsItems API, you can set the field values with the “fieldsToUpdate” parameter but you cannot achieve the same thing for attributes.
 In field implementation, it’s normally done by hooking up custom code in the PostCartsItems_PostInvoke event or initiating another putCartsItems API call.
 Both of them are not ideal because they impact the performance and need custom development.

 Here is the solution which allows you to add products with configured attribute values.
 Once you deploy and configure the solution, it will automatically set the attribute values passed by the extra “attributesToUpdate” JSON node of the “PostCartsItems” payload.
 This solution has no extra SOQLs and DMLs and almost zero impact on the performance and governor limits.

+A detail explaination of the solution can be found at [Set Initial JSON Attribute & Field Values on Adding Products to Cart](https://wp.me/pedwyd-y).

 Here is a sample payload for the CPQ PostCartsItems API:
 ```